-The practice had an infection prevention and control policy and procedures.
+The practice had an infection prevention and control (IPC) policy and procedures.
+A staff member was appointed as the lead person for IPC.
 They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM 01-05) published by the Department of Health and Social Care.
 Staff completed infection prevention and control training and received updates as required.